LizMyers/LizMyers.github.io/README.md

 #### Use Case
 Problem: When my Nespresso capsules become separated from their boxes, I lose all the information about them.
-Solution: Use Google Home Hub (camera) to identify capsules on site and dispense info about them via voice.
+Solution: Use Google Home Hub to identify capsules and dispense info about them via voice.

 #### Technologies
 1. Dialogflow